Nashville Predators Logo

 Nashville Predators Logo 2011-present

-After the redesign, the logo’s color palette was simplified: the artists left only three colors instead of six.
-Also, they added more specificity to the pupil: the eye became clear, precise, and well-defined.
-Also, many small details were removed, making it easier to perceive the hockey symbols.
+After the redesign, the logo’s color palette was simplified: instead of six colors, artists left only three.
+Moreover, they added more specificity to the pupil: the eye became clearer, more precise, and better-expressed.
+In addition, many small details were removed, making it easier to perceive the hockey symbolism.

 Font and Colors